webix-hub/docs/data/api/treedataloader_ondatarequest_event.md

 onDataRequest
 =============

-@short: Fires when dynamically-loaded data is requested.
+@short: fires when dynamically-loaded data is requested

 @params:
 - id	string/number	id of the parent node whose the children should be loaded